defuse/bqp/blog-source/content/a-short-statement-on-free-will.md

 For any action a person takes in the "human world", you can take out your microscope and look at it in the "particle world."
-From there you can trace backwards in time to see the tree of the things that caused it.
+From there you can trace backwards in time to see the tree of things that caused it.
 If you're a dualist, just keep tracing backwards into the soul, following (backwards) whatever rules you have for converting changes in soul-states to changes in physics-states.
-Thinking this way turns free will into an empirical question:
-What *are* those causes, and which ones are *most significant*?
+Thinking this way turns free will into an empirical question: What *are* those causes, and which ones are *most significant*?

 If we looked for the answer to this question, what could we possibly find?
 The best way to imagine what we could find is to consider three imaginary universes,